Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • PUID/PGID support: run as a specific user for correct file ownership on NAS/SMB shares

-• Optional Navidrome/Jellyfin integration: auto-triggers library rescan after downloads
+• Optional Navidrome/Jellyfin/Lidarr integration: auto-triggers library rescan after downloads

-• Soulseek integration: optional slskd support for P2P sources (in progress)
+• Soulseek integration: optional slskd support for P2P search and downloads

 • Report/blacklist: flag bad results from the queue; blacklisted videos and uploaders are suppressed from future searches